OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 This is a really great way to see how other authors have structured their Pipe.
 :::

-### Creating the Pipe’s metadata
+### Create the Pipe’s metadata

 When you create a **Complete** Pipe, Atlassian requires you to create a `pipe.yml` file.
 This document contains metadata about your Pipe and includes things like:
- - A friendly name of the Pipe.
+ - A name for the Pipe.
  - The Docker Hub image for your Pipe in the format: `account/repo:tag`.
  - A list of Pipe variables where you can specify default values.